1966 flood of the Arno

-The 1966 flood of the Arno (Alluvione di Firenze del 4 novembre 1966) in Florence killed 101 people and damaged or destroyed millions of masterpieces of art and rare books.
+The 1966 flood of the Arno (Alluvione di Firenze del 4 novembre 1966) in Florence killed 35 people and damaged or destroyed millions of masterpieces of art and rare books.
 It is considered the worst flood in the city's history since 1557.
 With the combined effort of Italian and foreign volunteers alike, or angeli del fango ("Mud Angels"), many of these fine works have been restored.
 New methods in conservation were devised and restoration laboratories established.
 However, even decades later, much work remains to be done.

 Overview

-Located in the Tuscany region of Central Italy, the Arno river is approximately 240 km long.
+Located in the Tuscany region of Central Italy, the river Arno is approximately 240 km long.
 It flows from the Mount Falterona hills of the Apennine Mountains to the Ligurian Sea, just 11 km west of Pisa.
 Lush vineyards and olive groves line the river's scenic course to the west, out to sea.
 Principally utilized for irrigation purposes, only 32 km of the river is used for navigation.

 The highest flows of the river generally occur in spring and autumn of every year, when rainfall in the Apennines is at its greatest.
 The intensity of the 1966 flood was further increased by both the topography of the Apennines, which contributed to the high run-off rates and river discharges, and urban development.
-Roads, such as the Via de Calzaiuoli, served as narrow channels for floodwaters, allowing for their greater speed and destruction within the city; bridges, on the other hand, hindered river flow where it was needed, allowing water to pour over the floodplain with great force.
+Roads, such as the Via dei Calzaiuoli, served as narrow channels for floodwaters, allowing for their greater speed and destruction within the city; bridges, on the other hand, hindered river flow where it was needed, allowing water to pour over the floodplain with great force.